General Operating Grants

 - Programming must serve residents of Pierce County, Washington.

-- County annual operating budget must be $1M or less.
+- Annual operating budget for Pierce County programming must be $1M or less.

-- Organizations must not discriminate on the basis of age, race, color, religion, sexual orientation, physical or mental disabilities, gender or national origin; must be inclusive with clients, volunteers, and staff.
+- Organizations must not discriminate on the basis of age, race, color, religion, sexual orientation, physical or mental disabilities, gender or national origin.
+Organizations must be inclusive with clients, volunteers, and staff.

-- Be current on all final reports for grants previously funded from Greater Tacoma Community Foundation.
+- Applicants must be current on all final reports for grants previously funded from Greater Tacoma Community Foundation.

-Organizations that have never received a grant from the Community Foundation before or haven’t applied for a grant in the past three years are highly encouraged to contact GTCF prior to applying.
+Organizations that have never received a grant from the Community Foundation before or that haven’t applied for a grant in the past three years are highly encouraged to contact GTCF prior to applying.